laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ======================================================================================

-Vision, the capacity of making sense of the luminous environment, is traditionally thought as a sequence of processing steps from the input retinal image to some higher-level representation.
-It is often thought that this "pipeline", that is, this sequence of independent processing steps, is implemented by a strictly feedforward process in the visual pathways, from the retina to the thalamus and then to the cortex.
-For instance, vision allows for the simple detection of the printed character you are currently looking at, and thus for the reading of this sentence.
-This involves rapid and unconscious low-level processes.
+Vision, the capacity of making sense of the luminous environment, is traditionally thought as a sequence of processing steps from the retinal input to some higher-level representation.
+It is often thought that this "pipeline", that is, this sequence of independent processing steps, is implemented by a strictly feedforward process in the visual pathways, through the thalamus and then to the visual areas within the cerebral cortex.
+Indeed, vision allows for the simple detection of the printed character you are currently looking at, and thus for the reading of this sentence.
+This ability involves rapid and unconscious low-level processes.
+Importantly, such processes are also largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
-Importantly, such processes are largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
-More generally, vision will correctly complete the image of a word with missing letters (such as in "PR-D-CT-ON") or with ambiguous or incorrect detections such as in "UN1V3RS4L".
-Such a robustness is characteristic of biological systems, hence it's use in security algorithms such as CAPTCHAs.
-But vision is also characterized by higher level processes and allows for prospective predictions such as those revealed during mental imagery --- and is a basic ground-stone for one's creativity, or *imagination*.
-As a consequence, vision is a highly complex process which is still not completely understood.
-In particular, models of vision as implemented in computers can learn complex categorization tasks on very precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
+More generally, vision will correctly complete the image of a word with missing letters or with ambiguous or incorrect detections due to an overlapping clutter.
+Such a robustness is characteristic of biological systems, hence it's use as a Turing Test for security algorithms such as [https://fr.m.wikipedia.org/wiki/CAPTCHA](CAPTCHAs).
+On the othert hand, models of vision as implemented in computers can learn complex categorization tasks on very precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
+Going even further, vision is also characterized by higher level processes and allows for prospective predictions such as those revealed during mental imagery --- and is a basic ground-stone for one's creativity, or *imagination*.
+Vision is thus a highly complex process, yet, it is still not completely understood.
 As a matter of fact, the most surprising fact about vision is the ease with which sighted persons may perform these abilities.
 As a consequence, and to rephrase [@Wigner90], "the Unreasonable Effectiveness of Vision in the Natural World" invites us to focus on this cognitive ability for a better understanding of the brain in general.
 <!-- More generally, however simple or complex, a retinal image will always be interpreted as a visual scene with respect to some cognitive context.  -->

 Anatomically, visual processing is the result of the interplay of neural